AliiRad/SpringC-Automation/SpringBootAutomation/document/Naming.md

 -----------------------

-#.we use Constructor Injection instead of Field Injection:
+#.We use Constructor Injection instead of Field Injection:

 1. in controller: